fanniedelavelle/Makeitshe/README.md

-## This extension aims to replace certain male words with their female counterparts.
+# This extension aims to replace certain male words with their female counterparts.

-## INSTALL
+## Install
 - `npm install`

-## BUILD
+## Build
 - `npm run build`

 ## Steps to test: